HaithaamKH/Crud-Servlet-JSP/README.md

 ## Technologies Used
 - **Java Servlets**: For handling backend logic and requests.
 - **JSP**: For the frontend and rendering views.
+- **Filters**: To validate sessions and restrict access to authenticated users.
 - **MySQL**: To store employee data.
 - **Tomcat Server**: As the web server.